Dimmanzo/employed/README.md

 ## Credits

-- **Code**: Help with Django best practices from the [Django documentation](https://docs.djangoproject.com/), Some ideas were taken from [Code Institute](https://codeinstitute.net/) - blog walktrough project.
+- **Code**: Help with Django best practices from the [Django documentation](https://docs.djangoproject.com/), Some ideas were taken from [Code Institute](https://codeinstitute.net/) - blog walkthrough project.
 - **Bootstrap**: Used for responsive grid layout and UI components such as buttons, forms, and navigation [Bootstrap documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/).
 - **Media**: Icons from [Font Awesome](https://fontawesome.com/).
 - **Balsamiq**: For creating wireframes to visualize the design before development [Balsamiq](https://balsamiq.com/).